gjlondon/zone-clean/README.md

 * Become sentient and take over the apartment.

 To use the script, just stick in your roommates names and adjust the number of zones to match your # of roommates.
+Copy-paste the output of the script to an email, and enjoy endless cleanliness.